Ronald Reagan Boyhood Home: National Historic Site designation

-The home is open to the public and operated by the Ronald Reagan Boyhood Home Foundation.
+The home is open to the public and operated by Young America's Foundation.

 On February 6, 2002, (Public Law 107-137), the United States Secretary of the Interior was authorized to purchase the property from the foundation and establish a U.S. National Historic Site under the jurisdiction of the National Park Service (NPS).
 The law specifies that the site will not be designated as the Ronald Reagan Boyhood Home National Historic Site until after the Department of the Interior acquires the property.

-The foundation made a point of pride in receiving no funding from the state or federal government, in keeping with Reagan's motto that "government is not the solution to our problem.
+The Ronald Reagan Boyhood Home Foundation made a point of pride in receiving no funding from the state or federal government, in keeping with Reagan's motto that "government is not the solution to our problem.
 Government is the problem."
 However, visits dwindled to 5,000 per year by 2019, and the house increasingly fell into disrepair.
 In 2018, the foundation's perilous finances forced it to offer to sell the home to the National Park Service, which manages 16 other presidential homes.
-However, in December 2020, Young America's Foundation stepped in to protect the property and preserve the ideas and principles President Reagan developed while there for future generations, just as YAF has preserved and protected Ronald Reagan’s beloved Rancho del Cielo in Santa Barbara, California.
+However, in December 2020, the preservation foundation gifted the home to Young America's Foundation to protect the property, just as YAF has preserved and protected Reagan's Rancho del Cielo in Santa Barbara, California.